axelparmentier/axelparmentier.github.io/_pages/faq/questionOnLectures.md

 1. Look at the textbook (if any)
 2. Look at the slides (if any)
-3. Check on Educnet or teams (if at Ecole des Ponts)
+3. Check on Educnet or teams (if at École Nationale des Ponts et Chaussées)
 4. Check the emails sent to the group

 If the answer was nowhere